Stassi Schroeder: Television

-In 2016, she portrayed Koening in the television film Sharknado: The 4th Awakens.
+In 2016, Schroeder portrayed Koening in the television film Sharknado: The 4th Awakens.
 She has also appeared in three episodes of Bravo's reality television series Summer House between 2017 and 2019.
 In November 2019, Schroeder started a digital series called Basically Stassi, with Beau Clark.
 The series was released online on Bravo's website and YouTube channel.
 The show followed Schroeder and her guests at her apartment in Los Angeles while playing games and discussing various topics such as relationships, love and life.

 On August 9, 2024, Variety announced that Schroeder signed a deal with Hulu for her own comedic docuseries called Stassi Says.
 Schroeder also joined the cast of the second season of Vanderpump Villa.
+In November 2025, she was announced as the host for The Secret Lives of Mormon Wives season three reunion.
+The reunion special was released on December 4, 2025.

+House of Stassi

+July 20, 2026, People announced that Schroeder would star in a new reality television series titled "House of Stassi".
+The first two episodes premiered on Freeform July 29th, 2026.
+The full eight episode season becoming available on Hulu/Disney+ July 30th.
+The show became available in the UK on August 12th, 2026.
+According to The Hollywood Reporter, " It quickly shot to the No. 1 spot on the streamer’s TV chart, alongside a No. 2 debut across TV and film; House of Stassi has remained in the top six spots on Hulu’s daily TV ranking over its first week of release."

 Fashion

-Schroeder worked as a model for several years, appearing in magazines like Italian Vanity Fair, 944, Glamour, Genlux and Us Weekly.
+Schroeder worked as a model for several years, appearing in magazines like Italian Vanity Fair, 944, Glamour, Genlux, and Us Weekly.
 She has graced the covers of numerous magazines, including Millennium, Cliché and Pacific.
 Schroeder introduced a capsule collection with accessories e-retailer ShopPrimadonna.com which officially launched in December 2014.
 She released a clothing line in collaboration with JustFab in July 2019.
-The collection has two parts "Next Level Basics" and "#OOTN (Outfit of the Night)".
+The collection has two parts: "Next Level Basics" and "#OOTN (Outfit of the Night)".

-She has received noteworthy praise for her style from periodicals such as People magazine, who described Schroeder as "the most fashion-focused of all her castmates" on Vanderpump Rules.
+Schroeder has received noteworthy praise for her style from periodicals such as People magazine, who described Schroeder as "the most fashion-focused of all her castmates" on Vanderpump Rules.